AdobeDocs/experience-manager-forms-cloud-service.en/help/setup-forms-cloud-service.md

 ---
 title: How to set up an [!DNL AEM Forms] as a [!DNL Cloud Service] environment?
-description: Learn to set up and configure an AEM Forms as Cloud Service environment
+description: Learn to set up and configure an [!DNL AEM Forms] as a [!DNL Cloud Service] environment
 ---

 # Onboard to [!DNL AEM Forms] as a [!DNL Cloud Service] {#overview}